-- 9. Advance notice shall be mailed by first class mail to properties within 1,000 feet of a pile driving location no less than seven (7) days prior to the start of such activities and shall include the estimated start date, estimated end date, and the liaison's contact information.
-The notice and a list of recipient addresses shall also be mailed to the Zoning Administrator no less than seven (7) days prior to the start of such activities. - 10.
-The following noise-reducing practices shall be followed to reduce construction noise: - a) Trucks and engine-powered equipment shall include mufflers and engine shrouds no less effective than those originally installed by the manufacturer; - b) Trucks and engine-powered equipment shall be maintained in proper tune according to manufacturers' specifications; - c) Truck engine exhaust braking shall be limited to emergencies; and - d) The use of noise-producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 11.
-Construction staging areas, parking areas, portable sanitation facilities, and solid waste collection areas shall be set back a minimum of 500 feet from any residential property boundary, and the area shall be shielded from view, and shall employ sound dampening shrouds, barriers, fencing, and/or berms to reduce noise impacts. - 12.
+- 10. Advance notice shall be mailed by first class mail to properties within 1,000 feet of a pile driving location no less than seven (7) days prior to the start of such activities and shall include the estimated start date, estimated end date, and the liaison's contact information.
+The notice and a list of recipient addresses shall also be mailed to the Zoning Administrator no less than seven (7) days prior to the start of such activities. - 11.
+The following noise-reducing practices shall be followed to reduce construction noise: - a.
+Trucks and engine-powered equipment shall include mufflers and engine shrouds no less effective than those originally installed by the manufacturer; - b.
+Trucks and engine-powered equipment shall be maintained in proper tune according to manufacturers' specifications; and - c.
+The use of noise-producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 12.
+Construction staging areas, parking areas, portable sanitation facilities, and solid waste collection areas shall be set back a minimum of 500 feet from any residential property boundary, and the area shall be shielded from view, and shall employ sound dampening shrouds, barriers, fencing, and/or berms to reduce noise impacts. - 13.
 The Operator shall participate in a Joint Construction Traffic Reaction Team, which shall also include County Staff and should include VDOT, the Spotsylvania County Sheriff's Office, and the Virginia State Police to identify and expeditiously resolve or mitigate traffic issues that arise during the construction phase of the Facility.
-The Operator shall assist in resolving and implementing solutions to traffic issues. - 13.
-Prior to issuance of a land disturbing permit, the Operator shall secure a VDOT Land Use Permit and post surety for the estimated cost of repairs to public roads based on an estimate reviewed and approved by the County's Transportation Planner and VDOT. - 14.
-Any pavement damage to roads, including shoulders and aprons, attributable to construction of the Facility shall be repaired by the Operator within 120 days of issuance of the final Certificate of Occupancy for the Facility at the Operator's expense or within forty-eight (48) hours after receiving notice from the County's Transportation Planner that the damage has made a road unsafe. - 15.
-Wildlife corridors shall be established through the preservation of on-site resource protection areas ("RPA") and the supplementation of raised wildlife-compatible fencing in order to establish a minimum of three (3) passages, each of which each shall cross the entirety of the site to allow small wildlife unimpeded passage through the Facility, including: - Raised wildlife-compatible fencing shall be used to connect the two disconnected segments of Plentiful Creek RPA on GDP page EX 2-1. - C. Erosion and Sediment Control
+The Operator shall assist in resolving and implementing solutions to traffic issues. - 14.
+Prior to issuance of a land disturbing permit, the Operator shall secure a VDOT Land Use Permit and post surety for the estimated cost of repairs to public roads based on an estimate reviewed and approved by the County's Transportation Planner and VDOT. - 15.
+Any pavement damage to roads, including shoulders and aprons, attributable to construction of the Facility shall be repaired by the Operator within 120 days of issuance of the final Certificate of Occupancy for the Facility at the Operator's expense or within forty-eight (48) hours after receiving notice from the County's Transportation Planner that the damage has made a road unsafe. - 16.
+Wildlife corridors shall be established through the preservation of on-site resource protection areas ("RPA") and the supplementation of raised wildlife-compatible fencing in order to establish a minimum of three (3) passages, each of which each shall cross the entirety of the site to allow small wildlife unimpeded passage through the Facility, including: - a.
+Raised wildlife-compatible fencing shall be used to connect the two disconnected segments of Plentiful Creek RPA on GDP page EX 2-1.